weibeld-personalisation/windows/README.md

 ## Introduction

 If you're reading this, you're probably a non-Windows user who involuntarily has to work on a Windows machine (_ugh!_).
-This repository contains instructions to get out of this miserable situation as quick as possible and create an environment that is actually usable to you.
+This repository contains instructions to get out of this miserable situation as quickly as possible and create an environment that is actually usable to you.

 This survival guide consists of the following two main parts: